Applicants must meet the following minimum qualifications:

 Additional key skills or experience desired include

-- Strong mechanical and mathematical aptitude
+- Strong mechanical/electrical and mathematical aptitude

-- Ability and eagerness to learn
+- Ability and eagerness to learn and to work within a team

 - Great communication skills